 Assets can fail in many ways.
 Traditionally, when we had problems with an asset, we used to say that it just failed.
 On the other hand, in RCM, we clearly differentiate between the functional failure (the machine is not delivering what it should) and the failure modes, which are the events that actually produce the failure.

-When we analyse failure modes, we need to consider three situations or categories:
+When we analyze failure modes, we need to consider three situations or categories:

 All in all, we can expect between one and 30 failure modes for every functional failure, so we need to be careful in the level of detail in our analysis.